 GCUH is now Australia’s largest hospital with 750 overnight beds, three times larger than the previous Gold Coast Hospital.
 It has 20 operating theatres and it was a record breaking undertaking to move all of the equipment, patients and staff to its new premises.

 GCUH provides high quality treatment for patients while also offering world class facilities for health research and teaching.
 New services including radiotherapy, neuroscience and cardiac surgery will open the door for students of medicine, pharmacology, dentistry, nursing and public health to train in a genuine medical environment.

-The Hospital’s emergency department will be four times larger than the existing emergency department at Southport, and will be supported by a new medical assessment unit.
+Its emergency department is four times larger than the existing emergency department at Southport, and is supported by a new medical assessment unit.

-The magnificent hospital, covering 20 hectares and with a floor space the size of 25 rugby fields, will be linked to the greater Gold Coast region by a new light rail service on its doorstep.
+The hospital complex covers 20 hectares with a floor space the size of 25 rugby fields, and is linked to the greater Gold Coast region by the light rail service on its doorstep.